pinot-contrib/pinot-docs/developers/advanced/ingestion-level-transformations.md

 Any valid Groovy expression can be used.

-:warning: **Disabling Groovy**
+:warning: **Enabling Groovy**

 Allowing execuatable Groovy in ingestion transformation can be a security vulnerability.
-If you would like to disable Groovy for ingestion, you can set the following controller config.
+If you would like to enable Groovy for ingestion, you can set the following controller config.

-`controller.disable.ingestion.groovy=true`
+`controller.disable.ingestion.groovy=false`

-If not set, Groovy for ingestion transformation is enabled by default.
+If not set, Groovy for ingestion transformation is disabled by default.

 ### Inbuilt Pinot functions